 If you have been advertised a price that seems too good to be true then you might just have gotten a spectacular offer - or, you might be unaware of some additional property management fees that are likely to pop up down the line.

 On-top of the usual percentage-based fee, many property managers also charge additional fees for services like tribunal preparation, administration, and lease renewals.
 You should also find out how many inspections the property manager will conduct each year, and whether or not they’ll charge you any extra for this.
-Ideally, you’ll want to find a property manager with a transparent, all-inclusive management fee.
+Ideally, you’ll want to find a property manager with a detailed and transparent, all-inclusive management fee.

 Did you know that 42% of 3000 investment property owners we spoke to quoted “cost/value for money” of property management as their biggest pain point?